Bovine Collagen: Benefits & Why You Should Only Use Grass-Fed

-Type I and Type III collagen are often found together in the body and serve similar functions.
-They both help maintain the health and structure of skin, bones, muscles, tendons, ligaments, blood vessels, and organs.
-Both types are found in the intestines as well, suggesting that they play an important role in gut health.
-(Type II collagen, on the other hand, is often found in cartilage and promotes joint health.
+Type I and Type III collagen are found together in the body and serve similar functions.
+They both help maintain the health and structure of skin, bones, muscles, tendons, ligaments, blood vessels, and organs.* Both types are found in the intestines as well, suggesting that they play an important role in gut health.* (Type II collagen, on the other hand, is often found in cartilage and only promotes joint health.
 It's found in marine collagen, along with Type I, but marine collagen lacks the essential Type III present in bovine collagen.)

-But what is it about these two specific types of collagen that are so special?
-Turns out, it's all about the amino acids.
-While there are 18 amino acids in bovine collagen, it's the presence of a few key amino acids that lend the majority of the perks: glycine, proline, and hydroxyproline.
-These three amino acids are crucial building blocks of collagen, tendons, and ligaments and have been shown to boost health in a number of other ways, such as decreasing inflammation and bolstering the immune system.
+What is it about Types I and III that are so special?
+It's all about the amino acids.
+While there are 18 amino acids in bovine collagen, it's the presence of a few key amino acids that lends the majority of the perks: glycine, proline, and hydroxyproline.
+These three amino acids are crucial building blocks of collagen, tendons, and ligaments and have been shown to support health in a number of other ways, such as promoting normal inflammatory processes and supporting immune function.*

-However, it's important to note that bovine collagen does not contain all nine essential amino acids, so it's not a complete protein.
-While it does contain amino acids that are often lacking in our modern diets, it's still important that you get enough complete protein from other sources.
+It's important to note that bovine collagen does not contain all nine essential amino acids, so it's not a complete protein.
+While it does contain amino acids that are often lacking in our modern diets, it's still key that you get enough complete protein from other sources.
 (Here's how much protein you actually need every day.)

-As mentioned above, beef bone broth is a natural source of bovine collagen.
-But the two forms of bovine collagen that you'll encounter in popular powdered supplements are hydrolyzed collagen and gelatin.
+The two forms of bovine collagen that you'll encounter in the supplement market are hydrolyzed collagen and gelatin.
 Both have the same amino acid profile, but they differ in structure and how they react with liquids.

 Hydrolyzed collagen (aka collagen hydrolysate or collagen peptides)

-Hydrolyzed collagen is simply gelatin that's been broken down into smaller units of protein (or peptides) through a process called hydrolysis.
-These smaller bits of protein make it so hydrolyzed collagen can easily dissolve in hot or cold liquids, which makes it ultra convenient for adding to your morning coffee, smoothie, or oatmeal.
-These small units of protein are also easier for you to digest and absorb, which means the amino acids can be effective in the body.* (Here are seven tasty ways to include hydrolyzed collagen in your diet.)
+Hydrolyzed collagen is simply collagen that's been broken down into smaller units of protein (or collagen peptides) through a process called hydrolysis.
+These smaller bits of protein make it so hydrolyzed collagen can easily dissolve in hot or cold liquids, which makes it ultra-convenient for adding to your morning coffee, smoothie, or oatmeal.
+These small units of protein are also easy for you to digest and absorb, which means the amino acids can be effective in the body.* (Here are seven tasty ways to include hydrolyzed collagen in your diet.)